tencent cloud

 By default, Select an existing security group is selected and an EMR security group is selected.
 You can create a new EMR security group or select a non-EMR security group.

-1. For a new EMR security group, port 22, port 30001, and necessary private network IP ranges are enabled.
+1. When an EMR security group is created, port 30002 and the necessary private network IP ranges will be opened by default.
+If remote login is enabled, port 22 will also be opened.
 The security group is named in the format of "emr-xxxxxxxx_yyyyMMdd".
 Do not modify its name.

 2. Select an existing security group available in the current region for the current instance.
 A security group starting with "emr" is recommended, as EMR service has been activated and necessary policies are running properly for such security groups.
 Security groups not starting with "emr" may lack necessary inbound and outbound rules.
 This may cause cluster creation failure or cluster unavailability.

-3. If you add nodes in a cluster, by default, the nodes inherit the security group policy selected for the cluster when it is created.
+3. When you scale out a cluster, the new nodes will inherit the security group policy that was selected during the cluster’s creation by default.

 Details of EMR Security Group Policies